ikrommyd/pyhep2024-coffea-dask/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://binderhub.ssl-hep.org/v2/gh/ikrommyd/pyhep2024-coffea-dask/HEAD)

-Below is a URL that will launch the `coffea-dask-tutorial.ipynb` notebook in this repository into a JupyterLab environment.
+Below is a URL that will launch the `coffea-dask-tutorial.ipynb` notebook in this repository into a JupyterLab environment on BinderHub.

 ```
 https://binderhub.ssl-hep.org/v2/gh/ikrommyd/pyhep2024-coffea-dask/HEAD?labpath=coffea-dask-tutorial.ipynb